minseok127/atomsnap/README.md

 ### Purpose

-- Multi-Version Management in a Multi-Threaded Environment.
 - Atomically manages multiple versions of an object.
 	- Readers should only see the object that is either entirely unmodified or fully updated.
 	- Writers do not modify the object in place; instead, they copy it, update the data, and change the object pointer into the new version.